+5. Install the child safety seat tightly using the LATCH anchors or safety belts.
+Follow the instructions in this chapter.

-- 5. Refer to the Installing childsafety seats in combination lap and shoulder belt seating positions section of this chapter for further instructions to secure the child safety seat. - 6.
-Tighten the child safety seat tether strap according to the manufacturer's instructions.
+6. Tighten the child safety seat tether strap according to the manufacturer's instructions.

 If the safety seat is not anchored properly, the risk of a child being injured in a collision greatly increases.